-During the reign of the Grand Dukes, Luisenplatz was the political center, and prominent structures like the Old Palace(Altes Palais) and the Kollegiengebäude (today the seat of the Darmstadt Regional Council) stood there.
+During the reign of the Grand Dukes, Luisenplatz was the political centre, and prominent structures like the Old Palace(Altes Palais) and the Kollegiengebäude (today, the seat of the Darmstadt Regional Council) stood there.

 What are the historical structures in Luisenplatz?

 The bronze statue of Ludwig I stands at over 30 meters at Luisenplatz and is the most striking feature of Luisenplatz.
 It is called the Ludwigs Monument and is locally known as Langer Lui or Langer Ludwig.
 The statue represents Ludwig I, holding the constitutional document in his right hand.
 His gaze is directed towards Rheinhessen, newly acquired lands during his reign.

 The construction of this landmark has an interesting story behind it:

 In May 1837, twelve citizens of Darmstadt asked all residents of the Grand Duchy of Hesse to donate money to construct a monument dedicated to Ludwig I. Through the monument, they wanted to honour Ludwig I for the significant expansion during his reign and thank him for the prosperity it brought to Darmstadt.
 The exercise was successful, and hence,11 years after Ludwig I passed away, the foundation stone of the monument was laid in 1841.
 It was inaugurated in 1844.